Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Open topological recursion relations

 Let us now describe the difference in behavior between a canonical multisection of $\CL_1$ and $\ttt$ on $\oPM_\Gamma$ for $\Gamma \in U_{oo}$, which is responsible for the extra contribution to the topological recursion.
 Let $p \in \oPM_{\CB\Gamma}$ and let $F_p$ be the fiber over $p$ of the map $F_\Gamma : \oPM_\Gamma \to \oPM_{\CB\Gamma}$, equipped with its natural orientation.
 Generically, $F_p$ is the union of $a = k(v^-_\Gamma)$ closed intervals, each corresponding to a segment between marked points on which the illegal half-node can lie.
-By \cite[Observation 4.9]{PST14}, we have:
+By \cite[Observation 4.9]{PST14}, we have: \begin{obs} The restriction line $\CL_i|_{F_p}$ is canonically trivialized. \end{obs}